daniel-butler-irl/watsonx_model_tool_test/README.md

 **Reliability Assessment:**
 - Models are tested multiple times to identify inconsistent behavior
-- A model is marked as **RELIABLE** (✅ 100%/100%) only if it succeeds 100% of the time across all iterations
+- A model is marked as **RELIABLE** (✅) if it achieves ≥90% success rate for both tool calling and response handling
-- A model is marked as **UNRELIABLE** (⚠️ with success rates) if it fails even once among supported models
+- A model is marked as **UNRELIABLE** (⚠️ with success rates) if it falls below the 90% threshold
+- The 90% threshold (defined in `RELIABILITY_THRESHOLD`) allows for occasional network issues or API timeouts while maintaining high quality standards
 - Models that don't support tool calling are marked as **NOT SUPPORTED** rather than unreliable
 - The tool reports individual success rates for tool calling and response handling